w3c/wai-presentations2all/content/index.md

 This includes contrast between text and background colors, and between colors in graphs.
 There are guidelines for web pages that you can use to help determine sufficient contrast &mdash; even though the medium is different.
 See [Understanding contrast guidance](https://www.w3.org/WAI/WCAG21/Understanding/contrast-enhanced) and [contrast evaluation tools](https://www.w3.org/WAI/WCAG21/Understanding/contrast-enhanced#resources).
 Use appropriate background and text colors.
-Some suggest when presenting in a light room, to display dark text on a light background.
+Some people suggest, when presenting in a light room, to display dark text on a light background.
 And when presenting in a darkened room, to display light text on a dark background.
 Ensure that the weight of text is sufficient (for example, bold).

 #### Consider how to use motion or animations

 This includes text or images flying in from the side.
 Will the motion make the information easier to understand, or is it unnecessary?
 Certain types of motion can be particularly distracting for some people, and can make some people ill.
 Avoid blinking or flashing that could cause seizures.
 See [Understanding Guideline 2.3: Seizures and Physical Reactions](https://www.w3.org/WAI/WCAG21/Understanding/seizures-and-physical-reactions).

 #### Make provided material accessible {#expres}